 Who can participate in Classroom to Table?

 This is a Harvard College program.
 If you are a current Harvard faculty member giving primary instruction in a College course or if you are a registered Harvard College undergraduate student, you may initiate the arrangement and participate in the program.
 Only currently registered Harvard College undergraduate students are eligible for program funds; graduate students are not eligible for program funds; undergraduates from other schools (e.g., MIT) are not eligible for the program funds.
 No exceptions.
-Undergraduate Students are limited to participating in a maximum of 2 gatherings per semester (to allow as many students access to the program as possible).
+Undergraduate Students may participate in a maximum of 2 gatherings per semester (to allow as many students access to the program as possible).

 Generally, primary instructors (or course heads) are those who are the instructor of record for a course and appear within the course listing in the College Course Catalog search in courses.my.harvard.edu.
 Section Leaders and instructional support staff in a course (e.g., TFs/TAs/CAs) are not eligible.
 No exceptions.